MCRVRR-code/JCI-Dissertation/README.md

 # JCI-Dissertation

-Publicly-available code script for Aim 1: The impacts of viral interaction on household transmission of respiratory viruses
+Publicly available code script for manuscript "The role of viral interaction in household transmission of influenza and respiratory syncytial virus"